 We also use it during our career fair day for research purposes.
 The career segments offer another avenue for them to gather information about certain careers.
 I have used the career segments in my Careers classes to help students gather information as they try to make decisions about their future careers.

 I love the personal touch throughout the segments.
 Students are able to experience a typical day on the job through video.
-Students are able to gain valuable information and use that information to make future career decisions. - Susan S., ETV course participant Fall 2017
+Students are able to gain valuable information and use that information to make future career decisions. -SS, Nov.
+2017

-“I’m so in love the Career Aisle site!
+Commenting about ETV’s Knowitall: “I’m so in love the Career Aisle site!
 I’m a school counselor.
 It is just the kind of resource I need to provide students with a more in-depth look into individual career fields.
-The site is very easy to navigate … search by grade and subject … a variety of information on all the career clusters!” - May 26, 2016, 4:42 PM, Bernice S., ETV Teacher Recertification Participant 2016
+The site is very easy to navigate … search by grade and subject … a variety of information on all the career clusters!” - -BS, May 2016

-I have never heard of Knowitall Media.
-I have already found a segment I will use on weather. - April 13, 2016, 10:13 AM, Elizabeth T., ETV Teacher Recertification Participant 2016
+The Zone of interest I observed was the Piedmont.
+I live in the Piedmont so it would be a natural choice.
+I have never heard of Knowitall.
+I have already found a segment I will use on weather. -ET, April 2016